itthinx/affiliates-woocommerce-light/readme.txt

 - The documentation pages for the [Affiliates](https://docs.itthinx.com/document/affiliates/) system.
 - The documentation section related to [Integrations](https://docs.itthinx.com/document/affiliates/setup/settings/integrations/).

-= Follow us =
+= Talk to us =

 __Feedback__ is welcome!

-If you need help, have problems, want to leave feedback or want to provide constructive criticism, you can leave a comment here at the [plugin page](http://www.itthinx.com/plugins/affiliates-woocommerce-light).
+If you need help, have problems, want to leave feedback or want to provide constructive criticism, you are welcome to post a comment on the [plugin page](https://www.itthinx.com/plugins/affiliates-woocommerce-light).

 Please try to solve problems there before you rate this plugin or say it doesn't work.
 There goes a _lot_ of work into providing you with free quality plugins!
 Please appreciate that and help with your feedback.
 Thanks!